Harry Everett Smith: Visual art

 Smith's early efforts in the field of fine art painting were freeform abstractions intended to visually represent notes, measures, beats and riffs of the beatnik era jazz music that inspired him.

-There is photographic evidence of Smith's large paintings created in the 1940s; however, the works themselves were destroyed by Smith himself.
+There is photographic evidence of Smith's large paintings created in the 1940s; however, the works were destroyed by Smith himself.
 He did not destroy his work on film (although he did misplace a few) and this legacy supplements the nature and design of his paintings.
 Smith created several later works, some of which have been serially printed in limited editions.
 Much of his imagery is inspired by Kabbalistic themes such as the Sephirah, where the Planetary Spheres are distributed like musical notes upon a staff.